shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 These include the normal CRUD operations of data as well as shopping cart calculations or even individual price calculation.
-Furthermore, the core supplies its own ORM, which is has been specifically designed for the corresponding use cases in the Shopware universe.
+Furthermore, the core supplies its own ORM, which is has been specifically designed for the corresponding use cases in the Shopware\Core universe.

 # Getting around the core structure